News HighlightsPage address: http://www.mnsu.edu/news/read/?id=old-1365435261&paper=topstories

 For more information about Sexual Assault Awareness Month at Minnesota State Mankato, contact Laura Schultz at firstname.lastname@example.org or 507-389-5127.

-Planning and implementation of these programs was made possible with assistance from: Minnesota State Mankato’s Department of Residential Life, Committee Against Domestic Abuse, the Minnesota State Mankato student group “Men Against Violence,” The Office of Affirmative Action, The Department of Gender and Women’s Studies, IMPACT, The Department of Social Work, The LGBT Center and Student Health Services.
+Planning and implementation of these programs was made possible with assistance from: Minnesota State Mankato’s Department of Residential Life, Committee Against Domestic Abuse, the Minnesota State Mankato student group “Men Against Violence,” The Office of Equal Opportunity & Title IX, The Department of Gender and Women’s Studies, IMPACT, The Department of Social Work, The LGBT Center and Student Health Services.

 About the Minnesota State Mankato Violence Awareness and Response Program: